zeph-yr/AccessAbility/README.md

 - Place AccessAbility.dll in your Plugins folder
 - Set the toggles to what is comfortable for you and have fun!
 - Adjust `Distance` slider for how near the blocks are to you when they vanish.
 6.0 keeps them out of saber-reach.
 At 3.0 and below, score submission is automatically turned off in Local if SS or CC installed
-- Choose how you want your scores to be counted. **ScoreSaber submission is on by default (see below)**
+- Choose how you want your scores to be counted. **Score submission is on by default (see below)**
 - Requires BSML and BS Utils

 ## Scores
 - **In-Map:** Only the color you are playing will be scored :)
 - **`No Score Modifiers`**: Multiplayer and Party scores will not be affected by `Friendly Bombs`, `Friendly Walls`, or `No Crouch Walls`.
 Upload to online OST/DLC leaderboards is turned off.
-This feature will only activate in Local (even if toggled on) if ScoreSaber and CustomCampaigns are not installed.
+This feature will only activate in Local (even if toggled on) if leaderboards and CustomCampaigns are not installed.
 - **Results Page and Submission:** If submitting, your passing score will be as if turned-off or disappearing blocks were 0's.
 Rank and FC is for the color you played :) You can turn off submission and keep your BeatSavior and SliceVisualizer Data but local scores and replays will not be saved. `Friendly Walls` or `Turn Off Crouch Walls` subtracts 5% from score like the base game No Obstacles modifier. `Indestructable Bombs` subtracts 10%.
 - **`Turn Off Score Submission`**: Only applies when _one or more mod features are enabled_.
 If you want to turn off submission across your game, see my other mod [PlayFirstSubmitLater](https://github.com/zeph-yr/PlayFirstSubmitLater)